provocon/coremedia-build-docker/README.md

 # CoreMedia Build Image

-This repository provides a Docker image with the few required tools to build [CoreMedia][coremedia] Platforms starting from 17nm up to 22nm as used in CoreMedia Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
+This repository provides an image for use with [podman][podman], Docker, and similar systems with the required tools to build [CoreMedia][coremedia] Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
+Supports platform versions range from 17nm to 22nm.

+Images started to be available for AMD64/x86_64 and ARM64/Aarch64 respectively from the [GitHub][github] project registry.

 Ready to use examples for some CI environments are also included for unchanged integration with platform workspaces without customizations.